Guide to what’s on in London in August 2017

 Click here for a guide to London’s music festivals this summer.

 For London’s pop-up and open-air cinemas this summer, click here.

-Posted on 31 July 2017, in Entertainment, families, Festivals, London, Tourist Attractions and tagged August 2017, Bank Holiday, families, london, school holidays, Things to do in London, What's On Guide.
+Posted on 31 Jul 2017, in Entertainment, Families, Festivals, London, Tourist Attractions and tagged Bank Holiday, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 11 Comments.